RSE-102/Lecture-Material/04_testing/python_testing_slides.md

 - Python framework specifically designed to run, monitor and automate unit tests.
 - Many features like test automation, sharing of setup and shutdown of tests, etc.
-- Using the base class `unittest.TestCase` to create a test suite.
+- Use the base class `unittest.TestCase` to create a test suite.
 - Command-line interface: `python -m unittest test_module1 test_module2 ...`.

 ---